dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 ## Deleting existing entities

 For an entity to be deleted by SaveChanges it must be tracked in the `Deleted` state.
-Entities are typically put in the `Deleted` state by calling one of <xref:Microsoft.EntityFrameworkCore.DbContext.Remove%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.RemoveRange%2A?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601>.
+Entities are typically put in the `Deleted` state by calling one of <xref:Microsoft.EntityFrameworkCore.DbContext.Remove*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.RemoveRange*?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet`1>.
 For example, to mark an existing post as `Deleted`:

 <!--
             context.Remove(